armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 the entry is created instead.

 This might not be entirely fool proof, but it is a very rare edge case.

+## Minimum ZIP versions

+Some features in ZIP files were introduced in later versions of ZIP files.
+The versions are stored in the local file header (section 4.3.7) and other headers.
+The versions (section 4.4.3) can be computed by dividing the value from the local file header by 10.
+For example, "version 6.3" will be stored as "63" in the file header.
+The latest minimum version that has been defined is 6.3.

+There are a few files where the minimum version is something like 0x314 (778) or similar in the local file header, but not in the central directory.
+These known invalid versions are silently ignored in BANG.